lonhattan007/numbers_evaille/README.md

 ## Status

-- __The algorithm is not ready, currently the program just imports and prints cards' info.__
 - Solving for extra cards is currently unavailable.
+You have to find a way to format them in the input file.
 - The input file can only contain a rank per card.
 For cards with alternative ranks, you need to create a new input file.

 ## Folder structure: